 Do It Together.
 If you’re like most couples, chances are that one of you tends to do more of the planning and logistics than the other.
 While it may be easier for that person to take control and plan the entire trip, your honeymoon is supposed to be about experiencing things together and creating shared memories.
 So, take this time to discuss what you’ll each value doing while you are away together on your dream vacation.
 This ensures that the trip doesn’t end up filled with activities that only one of you wants to do.

 Make It Your Own.
-With so many pre-planned itineraries available online, it’s tempting to copy someone else’s vacation; however, this would do a disservice to you, as a couple.
+With so many pre-planned itineraries available online, it’s tempting to copy someone else’s vacation; however, this would do a disservice to you, as a newlywed couple.
 Your honeymoon should be as unique as you are.
 While it’s fine to take ideas from online platforms or advice from friends and family, make sure that you’re stopping to discuss and consider what will work best for you as a couple.

 Consider a Travel Agent.
 With insider knowledge on deals and discounts, using a travel agent to help plan your honeymoon can save you both time and money.
 Be sure to find someone interested in cultivating a personal relationship with you in order to provide the best service possible.
 Plus, travel agents will typically be available for questions or emergencies while you are traveling, giving you someone to call for help if things go wrong.

 Surprise Each Other.
 While most of your honeymoon should be planned together, carve out some time for each of you to plan a surprise for the other.
-Focus on making full-day or expensive plans as a couple, but sneak in a special dinner or relaxing couple’s massage to add excitement and romance to your trip.
+Focus on making full-day or expensive plans as a couple, but sneak in a special dinner date night or relaxing couple’s massage to add excitement and romance to your trip.

 Ready to plan your dream getaway?
 By following these top tips, you'll ensure that you and your partner will experience a truly amazing vacation, wherever you decide to go.
 For even more honeymoon planning tips, contact our experts at Zola today.